Configuration

 NetworkSerialPort

-A NetworkSerialPort describes a serial port which is exported over the network, usually using RFC2217 or raw tcp.
+describes a serial port which is exported over the

 NetworkSerialPort:

-host: remote.example.computer
+host: 'remote.example.computer'

 port: 53867